You probably know the March for Life from its demonstration each January in Washington, D.C. Maybe you’ve even participated.

 And, thankfully, today it got some great news from the Supreme Court.

 Who: March for Life Education and Defense Fund

 March for Life was founded in 1973 following the U.S. Supreme Court’s decision legalizing abortion in Roe v.
 Wade.
 Every January since then, March for Life has held a peaceful march to the U.S. Supreme Court to mark the decision until it is overturned.
 Hundreds of thousands of pro-lifers attend each year.

 March for Life is a pro-life nonprofit organization, and its beliefs are based on morality and science.
 It strives to operate consistently with its pro-life beliefs in everything it does.
-That’s why March for Life does not want to promote abortion through the health insurance coverage it offers to its employees, including by hormonal birth-control items it believes can endanger early embryos.
-That would directly contradict and undermine its own mission.
+That’s why March for Life does not want to promote abortion through the health insurance coverage it offers to its employees, including emergency abortifacients like Plan B. That would directly contradict and undermine its own mission.

 But for the past seven years, March for Life has had to fight for its right to operate according to its pro-life beliefs in court.